MAPIRlab/igdm/README.md

-This software was developed in a collaboration between the Machine Perception and Intelligent Robotics (MAPIR) research group, University of Malaga, and the Distributed Intelligent Systems and Algorithms Laboratory (DISAL), École Polytechnique Fédérale de Lausanne (EPFL).
+This software was developed in a collaboration between the Machine Perception and Intelligent Robotics (MAPIR) research group, University of Malaga, and the Distributed Intelligent Systems and Algorithms Laboratory (DISAL) research group, École Polytechnique Fédérale de Lausanne (EPFL).

 * This software is released under a GPLv3 license.
   Read [license-GPLv3.txt](LICENSE),